winkjs/wink-porter2-stemmer/README.md

 <img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >

-**wink-porter2-stemmer** is a part of **[wink](https://www.npmjs.com/~sanjaya)**, which is a family of Machine Learning NPM packages.
-They consist of simple and/or higher order functions that can be combined with NodeJS `stream` and `child processes` to create recipes for analytics driven business solutions.

-[Stems](https://en.wikipedia.org/wiki/Stemming) an inflected word into its base form, for example _learning_ to _learn_.
-It is also being used in [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) that prepares raw text for Natural Language Processing (NLP).
+[Stem](https://en.wikipedia.org/wiki/Stemming) an inflected word into its base form using **`wink-porter2-stemmer`**.
+It is a part of _[wink](https://www.npmjs.com/~sanjaya)_ — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

 ## Installation